Troponin T: Background

 The troponin complex is responsible for coupling the sarcomere contraction cycle to variations in intracellular calcium concentration.
 Increased troponin T levels after an episode of chest pain indicates myocardial infarction.
 It was discovered by the German physician Hugo A. Katus at the University of Heidelberg.
 He also developed the troponin T assay.
+In patients with non-severe asymptomatic aortic valve stenosis and no overt coronary artery disease, the increased troponin T (above 14 pg/mL) was found associated with an increased 5-year event rate of ischemic cardiac events (myocardial infarction, percutaneous coronary intervention, or coronary artery bypass surgery).
 In patients with stable coronary artery disease, the troponin T concentration has long been found to be significantly associated with the incidence of cardiovascular death and heart failure, but it was 2014 before it began to be accepted as a predictor of who would later suffer acute myocardial infarction (heart attack).

-Significance in Covid-19 mRNA vaccinations

-A study carried out by the University of Basel and the University Hospital of Basel found that a Covid-19 mRNA vaccination significantly elevates the cardiac troponin T levels in the blood stream.
-3 % of the study subjects have shown elevated amounts of the protein after their 3rd vaccination.
-The effect was most pronounced among young men.
-It is not yet clear what the mechanism is, and the observed troponin levels were still much lower than in clinically significant heart disease.
-Given that previous studies only registered 35 cases of heart muscle inflammation per million subjects, the involved researchers were surprised by the results.